NENUKORAH/Final_Project/README.md

 ## Project Overview

-The purpose of this project is to analyse the stock price of Tesla and predict future pricing using moving averages, linear regression and machine learning.
+The purpose of this project is to analyse the stock price and revenue of Tesla to predict future pricing using moving averages, linear regression and machine learning.

 ### Reason for Project Idea